CleverRaven/Cataclysm-DDA/doc/FREQUENTLY_MADE_SUGGESTIONS.md

 that's the worst thing about multithreading IMO, as soon as you have multiple threads, you have to start worrying about thread safety throughout your code

-#### We should be able to turn off z-levels: No.

-Z-levels became a mandatory feature in 0.E experimental in order to support ground vehicles moving up and down ramps.
-Having z-levels be optional was a large maintenance burden on the developers, and turning off z-levels breaks vehicle ramps.

-There has been an extensive optimization effort in the fall of 2020 to bring back performance, and it's been mostly successful.
-Current experimentals should run faster with z-levels on than 0.E runs with z-levels off.

 #### Bringing charges back: No.

 We are in the process of removing charges, that's a fact that won't be changed.
 We should have made this decision much earlier or never started implementing them in the first place, but it is what it is.